spk-logo-white-text-short2

 Implementing successful DevOps workflows for your software developers should lead to faster delivery.
 However, many organizations find themselves asking a critical question: why does it still feel slow?
 The answer is often hidden in how time is actually spent across the DevOps lifecycle.
 While dashboards may show velocity and deployment frequency, they rarely expose idle time, non-value-added work, or inefficiencies buried in day-to-day processes.
 Organizations must look beyond tools and metrics to optimize their performance.
-They need a clear understanding of where time is going and where automation should be implemented.
+They need a clear understanding of where time is going and where to implement automation.

 The Biggest DevOps Time Wasters